CodingNomads/articles/movie-tweets/movie-analysis.md

 Because of this nice structure, we can use this data to learn and practice data analysis using Python!

 You are highly encouraged to write the code for this data analysis example yourself.
-You may discover some additional interesting revelations in the data, and doing the work yourself is what will give you the practice you need to improve your skills.
+You may discover some additional interesting revelations in the data, and doing the work yourself will give you the practice you need to improve your skills.

 You can either download the data from the original repo, or from <a href="https://drive.google.com/drive/folders/1nSV5S8jCh7LbrTdIgOSyxq6DqN-G3bah?usp=sharing" target="_blank">here</a>.
 Note that you will have the most up-to-date data if you use the original repo.